 sitawa wafula

-Her public-facing work began in 2010 with a personal blog that shared her experiences living with a mental health diagnosis, earning recognition with a Google Africa Connected Award (2014).
-Through storytelling, advocacy, and public engagement, Sitawa has helped thousands across the continent access mental health information and support.
+Her public-facing work began in 2010 with a personal blog sharing her experiences living with a mental health diagnosis, which earned a Google Africa Connected Award (2014).
+She founded My Mind My Funk in 2013, and used storytelling, advocacy, and public engagement to help thousands across the continent access mental health information and support.

 Under her leadership, MMMF: